MicrosoftDocs/learn/learn-pr/wwl-data-ai/create-business-value/includes/4-discover-apply-ai-maturity-model-assessment.md

 Now that you've learned about the basics of an AI-centric organization, it's important to understand the current maturity of your organization to determine where to start the transformation.

-For this purpose, you can leverage the **maturity model assessment of AI customer adoption**.
-Microsoft developed it based on the experience of their clients, and it's tiered in four stages.
-This model is a powerful tool to help organizations take AI to the next level.
+For this purpose, you can leverage a **maturity assessment of AI customer adoption**.
+This four-tiered assessment is a tool to help organizations take AI to the next level.

 1. **Foundational level:** Organizations at this initial stage of AI adoption haven't started their AI journey yet.
 They're still questioning what AI is and how to apply it.
 For the time being, they focus on digitization and managing, governing, and organizing their data and digital assets.